kanatov/mmgy-slider/README.md

 To prevent SwiperJS drag conflict while dragging the video, the player input is temporarily disabled while dragged.
 To disable the player, the `disable-input` class is assigned to it.

-### 7. The web page was checked in the modern desktop versions of Firefox, Chrome and Safari.
+### 6. The web page was checked in the modern desktop versions of Firefox, Chrome and Safari.

-No mobile device resolutions were checked.

-### 8. Bonus part
+### 7. Bonus part

 - Custom pagination bullets look and animation.
 - Buttons gradients and interaction animations.